fmichonneau/francoismichonneau.net/_posts/2022-08-31-arrow-dataset-part-2.md

 ```

 The result is similar to what we achieved in part 1.
 We have one file
-for each day, placed in a folder corresponding to their month.
+for each day placed in a folder corresponding to their month.
 Except
 that this time, instead of having compressed CSV files, we have parquet
 files: